CKE-Proto/DFRWS25/README.md

 # DFRWS25
-Short scripts for DFRWS 2025
+This repository contains short scripts for DFRWS.
+Applicable only to 22-July-2025.